florencemezino/bookinner/READMEMS3.md

 * Users can find also multiples articles on how to integrate more reading into their life and make it part of their persoal development.
 For example : 10 ways to make mre time for reading

-#### My InnerLab
+#### MyBookinnerLab
-* The `InnerLab` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Bookinnerlab` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* Users can find register option
+* Users can find sign in option if they already have an account
 * Users can set their reading goals
-* Users can build a reading list paired with a time tracker with reminders
+* Users can make a list of favorite books to buy
-* Users can sell their books
-* Users can exchange their books
-* Users can give away their book in exchange of discounts
+* Users can track their readings by amending the status of the book in their account (ie : status : reading or finished )
-* Users can have access to an history of their activities.
-A record is accessible if they bought a book, exchange a book or leave a review etc.

-* Users can learn more about the activity and the purpose of the website thanks to a small description.
-* Users can contact the website owner to request general information thanks to a contact form
-    - examples of request:
-        +
-        +
-        +
-        +
-* Users receives a confirmation email once the contact form is completed.
+* Users can sell their books to be listed in the dimensions and experts page and edit their entry

 ### Existing features